 Contractor: Misho & Grant General Contractors of Seattle

 Description: The building faces east and is a two story brown colored brick and concrete structure.
 The building is located on landscaped grounds surrounded by a fence in the center of Pasco.
 The east front has a large portico with two columns rising to a pediment above the second story.
 The first story has large arched windows.
 A wide horizontal band runs below the cornice which runs below the roof line.
 On the center of the roof is a black colored dome with clock.
 The building was restored in 2006.
 The architect was CKJT Architects of Kennewick and Cardwell Architects of Seattle and the contractor was Lydig Construction, Inc. of Spokane.
 The addition on the west side was constructed in 1971.
 The architect was Mark Pence and the contractor was George A Grant Construction Company.

-Note: The first courthouse was a log structure built in 1884 at Ainsworth at a cost of $800.
+History: The first courthouse was a log structure built in 1884 at Ainsworth at a cost of $800.
 In 1887, the courthouse was moved to a site in Pasco.
-The present courthouse was constructed at a cost of $74,215.
+The second and present courthouse was constructed in 1912 to 1913 at a cost of $74,215.
 The cost of construction of the addition was $1,166,000.